West Side Tennis Club: Forest Hills Stadium

-In addition to hosting the main court for tennis championships, the Forest Hills Stadium has been used as a concert venue featuring major artists ranging from The Beatles, Bob Dylan, Frank Sinatra, The Supremes, Judy Garland, Jimi Hendrix, The Who, Donna Summer, Brand New, Arctic Monkeys, and Chance the Rapper.
+In addition to hosting the main court for tennis championships, the Forest Hills Stadium has been used as a concert venue.
+In the 1960s and 1970s, the venue was host to performances by The Beatles, Ray Charles, Bob Dylan, The Monkees with Jimi Hendrix, Diana Ross and The Supremes, Simon & Garfunkel, Frank Sinatra, Barbra Streisand, and The Rolling Stones.

 From 1961 to 1971, the stadium was also the location for the Forest Hills Music Festival.

 Following the 1978 departure of the Open the stadium fell into such disrepair that by 2011 it was called a "crumbling ruin" and was denied landmark status by the New York City Landmarks Preservation Commission.
+Fewer concerts were held at the stadium in the 1980s, including The Cars, Peter Gabriel, Genesis, Hall & Oates, and Talking Heads.
+In 1997, the stadium hosted two festivals: The 92.3 K-Rock Dysfunctional Family Picnic featuring Foo Fighters, Blur, and Echo & The Bunnymen, and the Furthur Festival featuring Bob Weir and RatDog, Mickey Hart and Planet Drum, Bruce Hornsby, and The Black Crowes.

 The West Side Tennis Club received an offer in 2010 to raze the stadium and replace it with condominiums.

-However, in mid-2013, the stadium re-opened as an outdoor concert venue with Mumford & Sons performing the inaugural concert.
+However, in mid-2013, the stadium re-opened as an outdoor concert venue with Mumford & Sons performing the inaugural concert on August 28.
 Since then the Forest Hills Stadium has held a regular summer concert series featuring Santana, Zac Brown Band, D'Angelo, Van Morrison, Arctic Monkeys, and others.
 It is also the summer home of The New York Pops.